New Brain Surgery Technique Compared to Having “Lights Turned On” Successfully Used at Canadian Hospital

 Sinclair performs nearly all his brain cancer surgeries with patients awake.
 Anesthesiologists at The Ottawa Hospital have perfected a technique that makes longer surgeries while having patients awake possible.
 This enables surgeons to interact with patients while stimulating the area around a tumor.

 Surgeries can run for up to seven hours, with interaction taking place between patients and the professionals in charge of a procedure all the time.

 Many of the patients Sinclair works on have glioblastoma multiforme.
 This deadly disorder is the most prevalent form of primary brain tumor among persons older than 50 years.
 The survival rate without treatment is mere weeks.
 The median survival rate even with treatment stands at only about 14 months or less.

 Glioblastoma multiforme is deadly because surgeons find it difficult to completely get rid of malignant cells.
-The tumors have the shape of tentacles without clearly-defined edges.
+The tumors have the shape of tentacles without clearly defined edges.

 Sinclair hopes a combination of the new technique and “awake” surgery will improve the survival rates of patients with primary brain tumors.
 According to him, European surgeons have been using 5-ALA and fluorescence-guided surgery for over 10 years.